MirageNet/Mirage/doc/Articles/Guides/Communications/RemoteActions.md

     [ClientRpc(target = Client.Owner)]
     public void Healed(int amount)
     {
-        // No NetworkConnection parameter, so it goes to owner Debug.Log($"Health increased by {amount}");
+        // No NetworkPlayer parameter, so it goes to owner Debug.Log($"Health increased by {amount}");
     }
 }